Metastable phase separation and information retrieval in multicomponent mixtures: Metastable Phase separation in Hopfield liquids

 So far we have shown that the liquid Hopfield model admits a parameter regime in which all retrieval phases are metastable (green shaded area in Fig.~\ref{fig:hopf_stab}B-D).
-However, this is not sufficient to demonstrate that Hopfield liquids can reliably retrieve the stored phases from an initial cue of information, i.e., from a small region in space with some similarity to a target phase.
-In this section we investigate the retrieval ability of Hopfield liquids by studying their dynamics in continuous space.
+However, this is not sufficient to demonstrate that Hopfield liquids can reliably nucleate the stored phases from a partial cue of information, i.e., from a region in space with compositions that have some similarity with a target state.
+Indeed, the free energy of the liquid Hopfield model may have metastable spurious state that disrupt the relaxation towards the desired target phases.
+Therefore, in this section we investigate the nucleation ability of Hopfield liquids by studying their dynamics in continuous space.